aks/bash-lib/README.md

 This library is available at [https://github.com/aks/bash-lib.git].

+There is a script called `maybe-install-bash-lib` that can be incorporated into the installation process of other bash libraries that depend on `bash-lib`.
+It will check to see if the named utilities are installed, and if not, perform an installation from the repository.

 If you wish to make improvements, feel free to fork this repo, make and test your changes, and the issue a pull request.